virezox/mech/bandcamp/readme.md

 ## Resolve

-I found a workaround for this.
-You can make a request like this:
+For tracks and albums, you can make a request like this:

 ~~~
 HEAD /track/amaris-2 HTTP/1.1